fourmisolutions/epaper/developer-guide-macosx.md

     Error: CocoaPods was not found.
 Please install version 1.0.1 or greater from https://cocoapods.org/
     ```
     - To develop and test for android only, the plug-in is added successfully.
-    - `TODO:` To develop and test for ios, please proceed to install CocoaPods as per the error message and retry.
+    - To develop and test for ios, please proceed to install CocoaPods as per the error message and retry.

 ## Possible Error #3: